Today was a better day.

 I love my family, but I also love my alone time.

-I watch way too much TV, play far too much online Mahjong, and spend too much time staring at old blog entries.
+I watch way too much TV, play far too much Mahjong online, and spend too much time staring at old blog entries.

 My head feels stuffed with cotton and a little achy tonight.